Dinghu East railway station

 Dinghu East railway station (鼎湖东站) is a railway station in Yong'an, Dinghu District, Zhaoqing, Guangdong, China.
-It is an intermediate station on the Guangzhou–Foshan–Zhaoqing intercity railway.
+It is an intermediate station on the Guangzhou–Zhaoqing intercity railway.
 It opened with the line on 30 March 2016.
 The station has two island platforms.
 It is situated adjacent and perpendicular to Zhaoqing East railway station and a walkway is provided for transfer between the two stations.